 Rev. Kelly Crocker

-The board has four standing committees, each with a unique portfolio of responsibilities.
+The Board of Trustees has four standing committees, each with a unique portfolio of responsibilities.
 Click on each title to see more about the current work of each of these groups.

 A standing Personnel Committee assists the Board in its oversight of the congregation’s personnel matters.
 This includes ensuring that the FUS Personnel Manual is adequate and that all FUS staff are operating consistently with all Board policies related to personnel matters.
 Membership of this committee shall be 4 – 7 people with at least one Board member and the Executive Director and Senior Minister serving as members.